 In shallow waters these creatures are able to prop themselves up on their tails breaching the water with their heads.

 8.)
-The pregnancy lasts a year and ends with the birth of a single calf.
+Gestation (pregnancy) lasts 1 year and yields a single calf.